Probate Q&A Series

 • File in superior court in the county where the property sits.

-• The court appoints a partition commissioner to survey and report.
+• The court appoints commissioners to partition the property and report.

-• Partition in kind is preferred unless it impairs fairness or value.
+• Partition in kind is preferred unless a partition sale is warranted under the governing standard.

-• Public sale and distribution follow if the court orders sale.
+• Sale and distribution follow if the court orders sale.

 • Typical timeline spans six to nine months for straightforward cases.